-Substantive lectures on the theory and practice of negotiation and mediation theory and practice are presented to all students in joint sessions.
+Substantive lectures on the theory and practice of negotiation and mediation are presented to all students in joint sessions.
 However, most of the course is conducted in a workshop setting with role-play exercises in small groups with a maximum of 20 students and two or three faculty members.
-Students are assigned to the small sections by nationality so that each exercise is conducted by participants from different countries.
-The lectures and small section sessions provide standard training in both the theory and basic skills of negotiation and mediation.
+Students are assigned to the small sections by nationality so that exercises are ideally conducted by participants from different countries.
+The lectures and small sections provide standard training in both the theory and basic skills of negotiation and mediation.

-The program courses focuses on negotiation during the first week and mediation in the second week.
-Classes are generally scheduled from 10:00 a.m. to 3:30 p.m. with small breaks during the day and a 90-minute break for lunch.
+The Program focuses on negotiation during the first week and mediation in the second week.
+Classes are generally scheduled from 9:00 a.m. to 3:30 p.m. with small breaks during the day and a 90-minute break for lunch.

-Students receive a Certificate of Advanced Study and Training in Mediation and a Certificate of Advanced Study and Training in Dispute Resolution if they attend the non-compulsory ADR-related components of the program.
-The 40 hours of mediation training meet one of the key requirements to become a certified mediator in Louisiana and a number of other states.
-Note that certification requirements vary by state.
+Students receive a Certificate of Advanced Study and Training in Mediation and a Certificate of Advanced Study and Training in Dispute Resolution.
+The 40 hours of mediation training meet one of the key requirements to become a certified mediator in Louisiana and a number of other states in the U.S. Note that certification requirements vary by state and country.

 Supplemental Academic Activities

 Optional lectures on arbitration and the mediation of political disputes are offered after normal class hours.
 The afternoon lectures in the first week of the program provide a mini-course on international arbitration.
-Outstanding law professors and practitioners with substantial theoretical and practical expertise in the field present the fundamentals and contemporary issues of international commercial arbitration.
+Academics and practitioners with substantial theoretical and practical expertise in the field present the fundamentals and contemporary issues of international commercial arbitration.
 An optional component that focuses on the mediation of political conflicts is offered in the second week.
 This part of the program complements the introduction to the core elements of ADR.
-International experts introduce participants to the characteristics and dynamics of political disputes and share their firsthand experience in the management of constitutional negotiations, peacekeeping missions, labor disputes, conflicts over environmental protection, and other highly controversial and public processes.
-Teaching formats include lectures, panel discussions, and case studies.
+International experts introduce participants to the characteristics and dynamics of political disputes and share their firsthand experience in the management of constitutional transition, peacekeeping missions, labor disputes, conflicts over environmental protection, and other highly controversial and public processes.
+Teaching formats include lectures, panel discussions and case studies.